 Our emotions are not right or wrong they are a reflection of our inner experience.
 If you are at the receiving end of emotional invalidation, just know you are not crazy or unstable.
 Your emotions are real and valid.

 It’s easy to jump in and try to defend yourself.
 This can lead to frustration, defensive behaviour and aggression, but just know this is exactly the purpose of what the perpetrator is trying to do, they are trying to distract you from what is really happening.

 Instead of acting out on their intentions, remove yourself from the abusive situation.
 You do not deserve to be abused.
 You should leave and stop playing into the abusers game.

 The road to recovery is long, so if you’ve suffered emotional abuse in the past don’t let anyone tell you that your behaviour is wrong.
 Connect with that supportive network of people around you who truly care.
-Love is unconditional.